New York City Comptroller: 2021 election

 The 2021 New York City Comptroller election consisted of Democratic and Republican primaries on June 22, 2021, followed by a general election on November 2, 2021.
 The primaries were the first Comptroller election primaries to use ranked-choice (instant-runoff) voting.
 Incumbent Comptroller Scott Stringer was barred from running for a third term by term limits.

 Notable candidates included State Senator Brian Benjamin, former US Marine Zach Iscol, City Councilmember Brad Lander, State Senator Kevin Parker, and State Assemblymember David Weprin.
 A number of other members of the New York City business and political communities also ran.

 2025 election

 The 2025 New York City Comptroller election consisted of Democratic and Republican primaries on June 24, 2025, and a general election scheduled to take place on November 2, 2025.
-The primaries were the first Comptroller election primaries to use ranked-choice (instant-runoff) voting.
 Incumbent Comptroller Brad Lander opted not to run for re-election, instead running in the 2025 New York City Democratic mayoral primary.

 Notable candidates for the Democratic nomination included councilmember Justin Brannan, Manhattan Borough President and eventual winner Mark Levine, as well as State Senator Kevin Parker who also ran in 2021.